-5 Benefits of a Semantic Layer in a Data Fabric Design
+July 7, 2021The Role of the Semantic Layer in a Data Fabric Design

 In the first post of this series on Data Fabrics, we defined the enterprise data fabric design pattern and how it can transform your data and analytics operations into a self managing, data factory.
 And, in our second piece, we explored where a semantic layer fits within (or alongside) the data fabric.